吃瓜群众

 News-Publications-Research- Banner

-May 01, 吃瓜群众 | Dr. Janhavi Shankar Tripathi, assistant professor of Finance, has published a new paper titled 鈥淔inTech, Fractional Trading, and Order Book Dynamics: A Study of US Equities Markets鈥 (with Dr. Erick W. Rengifo, Fordham University) in FinTech.
+Aug 22, 吃瓜群众 | Dr. Janhavi Shankar Tripathi, assistant professor of finance, has published a new paper titled 鈥淚nternational Trade and Economic Growth in the Era of Geoeconomic Fragmentation鈥 (with Dr. Dominick Salvatore, Fordham University) in the Journal of Policy Modeling.